Steve answers the questions he is asked most about leadership

 • Encouraging self-discipline as a way of building pride:

 Demand that everyone act with honour, courage, and commitment.
-For example, Southwest Airlines turns its planes around in less than half the time that is needed by most competitors … not by fear of punishment, but by a desire to be the best.
+For example, Southwest Airlines turns its planes around in less than half the time required by most competitors… not out of fear of punishment, but out of a desire to be the best.

 Can an excess of leaders turn into a problem?

-What is better for a company that does not have huge training budgets: build a team of leaders or concentrate on building a team of efficient managers?
+What is better for a company that does not have a huge training budget: building a team of leaders or concentrating on building a team of efficient managers?

-Managers can get things done, but they have to be lead and have leadership abilities of their own.
+Managers can get things done, but they must be led and possess leadership abilities of their own.
 Otherwise, what will they get accomplished?

 It takes leaders to have visions.
 Once you have your vision, it needs to be framed in general terms and communicated to your team.

-Your team then develops objectives and ways & means to achieve the vision all are leadership tasks.
+Your team then develops objectives and ways & means to achieve the vision, none of which are leadership tasks.

 Can someone be a good leader, but not a good manager?
 Which is better for a company?